-- A. Comply with the NEC[®], IEEE C2TM, and ICEA S-93-639/NEMA WC-74, Shielded Power Cables 5-56 kV requirements for medium-voltage power cable and its installation.
+- Comply with the NEC[®], IEEE C2[TM], and ICEA S-93-639/NEMA WC-74, Shielded Α. Power Cables 5-56 kV requirements for medium-voltage power cable and its installation.
 Use shielded power cable for 15 kV systems in raceways, duct banks, manholes, and vaults.
-Use shielded power cable for interconnections within switchgear and equipment where sufficient space exists for bending and terminating shielded cables. - B. Use NRTL-listed Type MV105 power cable with copper conductors, 4/0 AWG minimum, 26 and selected so conductor temperature will not exceed its NEC temperature rating at 100 percent load factor 27.
-Use the following factors in conjunction with NEC® Annex B, the Neher-McGrath formula 28, IEEE Std 835 IEEE Standard Power Cable Ampacity Tables, IEEE Std 399 IEEE Recommended Practice for Industrial and Commercial Power Systems Analysis, or approved software to calculate the ampacity of conductors in parallel underground raceways having less than 5 ft separation between centerlines of the closest raceways or 4 ft separation between the extremities of the concrete envelopes 29: - 1.
+Use shielded power cable for interconnections within switchgear and equipment where sufficient space exists for bending and terminating shielded cables. - B. Use NRTL-listed Type MV105 power cable with copper conductors.
+4/0 AWG minimum,20 and selected so conductor temperature will not exceed its NEC temperature rating at 100 percent load factor21.
+To calculate the ampacity of conductors in parallel underground raceways having less than 5-ft separation between centerlines of the closest raceways or 4-ft separation between the extremities of the concrete envelopes, use the following factors in conjunction with NEC[®] Annex B, the Neher-McGrath formula22, IEEE Std 835 - IEEE Standard Power Cable Ampacity Tables, IEEE Std 399 - IEEE Recommended Practice for Industrial and Commercial Power Systems Analysis, or LANL-approved software23: - 1.
 Concrete thermal resistivity (Rho) of 55 °C-cm/watt. - 2.
-Native soil thermal resistivity (Rho) of 250 °C-cm/watt unless otherwise measured in accordance with ANSI/IEEE Std 442 Guide for Soil Thermal Resistivity Measurements.
-30 It may be cost-effective to design ductbank systems that use a select soil backfill to provide a lower Rho; review any such approach with the ESM Chapter 7 POC. - 3.
-Ambient earth temperature of 20°C outside the perimeter of a heated building.31 - 4.
-Ambient earth temperature of 30°C within the perimeter of a heated building.32 - C. Terminate shielded 15 kV cables using cable terminations that meet Class 1A requirements of IEEE 48, IEEE Standard Test Procedures and Requirements for High Voltage Alternating-Current Cable Terminators2.5 kV through 756 kV, and are suitably de-rated for altitude. - D. Refer to LANL Master Specifications Section 26 0513, Medium Voltage Cables, for material and installation requirements.
+Native soil thermal resistivity (Rho) of 225 °C-cm/watt unless otherwise measured in accordance with ANSI/IEEE Std 442 Guide for Soil Thermal Resistivity Measurements.24 It may be cost-effective to design ductbank systems that use a select soil backfill to provide a lower Rho; review any such approach with the ESM Chapter 7 POC. - 3.
+Ambient earth temperature of 20°C outside the perimeter of a heated building.25 - 4.
+Ambient earth temperature of 30°C within the perimeter of a heated building.26 - C. Terminate shielded 15 kV cables using cable terminations that meet Class 1A requirements of IEEE 48, IEEE Standard Test Procedures and Requirements for High Voltage Alternating-Current Cable Terminators 2.5 kV through 756 kV, and are suitably de-rated for altitude.